Welcome to the Department of Sociology

 - For general assistance please contact us at our sociology email account or you may contact us at 657-278-3531.

 - For undergraduate advising , please email our sociology advising account .
 Please review our advising page for booking an appointment.

 - For graduate advising , please email Dr. Chin .
 Her advising appointments can be made on her graduate advising page.

 - To contact the department chair , please email Dr. Torr .
-Dr. Torr has office hours on Tuesdays and Wednesdays, 9:00 - 10:30am.
-Please email her to schedule an appointment during her office hours.
-Please be sure to include your name, CWID, the reason you would like to speak with her, and any preferred times.
+For the month of July, Dr. Torr has office hours on Wednesdays, 10:00am - 12:00pm via ZOOM and by appointment through her appointment link .
+If you would like to email her, please be sure to include your name, CWID and the reason you would like to speak with her.

 We wish you the best as we continue to support you.
 Take care and be well.

 Select these following resources to help you succeed in college!